Lukious/AutoCrawler/README.md

 # Data Imbalance Detection

-Detects data imblance based on number of files.
+Detects data imbalance based on number of files.

 When crawling ends, the message show you what directory has under 50% of average files.